rm-hull/scratchpad/README.md

 yarn dev
 ```

-If you want to test Sync behaviour, you will need to create a project in [Google Developer Console](https://console.cloud.google.com/apis/credentials) and create an OAuth 2.0 Client ID.
+If you want to test Sync behaviour, you will need to create a project in [Google Developer Console](https://console.cloud.google.com/apis/credentials)
+and create an OAuth 2.0 Client ID.
 Stop the server, and restart with:

 ```console
 export VITE_GOOGLE_API_CLIENT_ID=<your-google-api-client-id>
 yarn dev
 ```

+This is not mandatory however, and if omitted, the sync capability will be marked as disabled in the context menu.

 ## License